-- 2.1.
-Members of the College community, with the exception of those mentioned in 2.2, should immediately report sexual violence incidents they witness or have knowledge of, or where they have reason to believe that sexual violence has occurred or may occur.
-Those who have experienced sexual violence are encouraged to come forward to access resources or make a report as soon as they are comfortable doing so, but they are not obligated to lodge a formal complaint for investigation to obtain supports, services or accommodations from the College. - 2.2.
-Faculty, staff, other employees and contractors have a duty to, and are required to, immediately report all incidents and suspected or imminent incidents of sexual violence that they become aware of to Security: ext.
+- 2.2 Faculty, staff, other employees and contractors have a duty to, and are required to, immediately report all incidents and suspected or imminent incidents of sexual violence that they become aware of to Security: ext.
 5555: Brockville 613-345-0660; Cornwall 613-933-6080; Kingston 613-544-5400.
 In cases of imminent risk occurring off-campus, 9-1-1 should be first point of contact, with a follow up report to campus security.
-All members of the College community who have witnessed sexual violence have a duty to cooperate with a College investigation. - 2.3.
-Where the College becomes aware of incidents of sexual violence by or against a member of the College community, which occur on or off College property and that indicate a risk to the safety of members of the College community, the

-2.4.
-College shall take all reasonable steps to ensure the safety of the College community.
+All members of the College community who have witnessed sexual violence have a duty to cooperate with a College investigation. - 2.3 Where the College becomes aware of incidents of sexual violence by or against a member of the College community, which occur on or off College property and that indicate a risk to the safety of members of the College community, the College shall take all reasonable steps to ensure the safety of the College community.
 The College and its staff may have a legal disclosure obligations in the case where a legal proceeding is in progress.